Who can enroll in the College Credit Plus program at NSCC?

-If you took CCP classes at another college or university, you will need to contact that institution and request that an official copy of your transcripts be sent to the NSCC Registrar’s Office.
+If you took CCP classes at another college or university, you will need to show proof of completion to your CCP advisor prior to registering.
 This is important, as some of the classes you completed at the other college or university may be prerequisites for the class you want to take at NSCC.

 Will credits I earn at NSCC transfer to another college?

 Yes.
 NSCC is fully accredited by the North Central Association of Colleges and Schools.
-This accreditation allows the College to offer courses that can transfer other state, and some private, colleges and universities.
+This accreditation allows the College to offer courses that can transfer to other in-state and some private, colleges and universities.
 Many NSCC classes also carry Transfer Assurance Guides (TAGs) that guarantee the credits will transfer.

 How do I request my official college transcript?

 College transcripts are requested through the Registrar’s Office.
 Request your transcript.

 Is College Credit Plus offered summer semester?